Markov trace on Funar algebra

 Suppose that the word which is not almost $K$-reduced is a subword $Y$ of $X_2$.
 Since it is disjoint from the active curves, we can write $X_2=U_2 X_3 Y X_4$.
 The fact that $Y$ is not almost $K$-reduced means that there exists a sequence $Y=Y_0\to Y_1\to\dots\to Y'U_3Y''$ of exchanges of commuting letters such that $U_3$ is the left hand side of an elementary replacement of type $(i)$--$(vi)$.
 The fact that $Y$ does not meet any active curve means that the diagrams corresponding to the both chains

 are non-interactive.
 By Step 3 this implies $Z_1\equiv Z_3\equiv Z_2\mod H + R_{[w-1]}$ where $Z_3=U_2X'Y'(U_3-\rr(U_3))Y''X''$.

-\proclaim{ Step 5 } If $Z_1\in\Cal R_N$ and the diagram is interactive, then the active curves are arranged up to symmetry either as in Figure \figInteract.1 or as in Figure \figInteract.2 where each of the dashed lines may or may not be included into the diagram, $n\ge 1$. \endproclaim
+\proclaim{ Step 5 } Suppose that $Z_1\in\Cal R_N$ and the diagram is interactive but not as in Step 1.
+Then the active curves are arranged up to symmetry either as in Figure \figInteract.1 or as in Figure \figInteract.2 where each of the dashed lines may or may not be included into the diagram, $n\ge 1$. \endproclaim

 \midinsert \epsfxsize=109mm \centerline{ $x_n^{\pm1}\;x_{n-1}^{\pm1}\;x_n^{\pm1}\;x_{n-1}^{\pm1}\;x_n^{\pm1} \qquad\qquad\qquad\qquad x_{n-1}^{\pm1}\;x_n^{\pm1}\;x_{n-1}^{\pm1}\;x_n^{\pm1}$} \centerline{\epsfbox{step3.eps}} \centerline{ $x_n^{\pm1}\;x_{n-1}^{\pm1}\;x_n^{\pm1}\;x_{n-1}^{\pm1}\;x_n^{\pm1} \qquad\qquad\qquad\qquad x_n^{\pm1}\;x_{n-1}^{\pm1}\;x_n^{\pm1}\;x_{n-1}^{\pm1}$} \botcaption{ Figure \figInteract.1 40mm Figure \figInteract.2 } \endcaption \endinsert